s10wen/kapow-skeleton/README.md

 **5)** Run `npm install` and `bower install` to get all the required dependencies.
 If you intend on enabling the Grunt task that lints your Sass, you'll need to run `gem install scss_lint`.
 If you're planning on generating PHP documentation you'll need to install [PHPdocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) on your system.

+If you run into trouble with permissions, you may need to prefix the above with `sudo` e.g. `sudo npm install`

 **6)** WordPress needs adding as a sub-module, so make sure you're in the root of the project and run `git submodule add -f git://github.com/WordPress/WordPress.git htdocs/wordpress`.
 Then you need to update your sub-modules in order to fetch the WordPress repo using `git submodule update --init --recursive`.

 Once WordPress has been downloaded, navigate to `htdocs` and rename `local-config-sample.php` to `local-config.php`.